 Thank you Chris Serres for reporting on the troubling development at St Joseph’s Hospital in Brainerd.
 (11.2.17)

 This may be our community’s (nation’s) most serious health problem.
+Add Prozac & other psychotropic medicating of abused children & I think it is.

 St Joe’s failure to admit mental health crisis patients reflects the growing nightmare of how medical institutions are dealing with mental health at a management level.